knutinator/spoon-planner/README.md

 The User Stories can also be viewed on the app's [Project Board on GitHub](https://github.com/users/knutinator/projects/2).
 (Note: some user stories were left unfinished, since they were deemed unneccesary in the MVP stage of the project.
 These stories will be adressed in future developments of the app.).

-Clicking on any of the user stories reveals how each of the stories were further broken down into concrete tasks for the development team (which is me).
+Clicking on any of the user stories (in the Project Board) reveals how each of the stories were further broken down into concrete tasks for the development team (which is me).

 Developing in this manner proved to be a useful way of keeping control of exactly what needed to be done at each stage of the process.